Bill Callahan (musician): Career

 His followup to Apocalypse, Dream River, was released in September 2013.
 A dub remix of the album entitled Have Fun With God followed in January 2014.
 In 2018, Callahan was featured in the Live at Third Man Records series.
 This was his second live album, and features songs from Callahan's previous three studio albums.

 Callahan took a hiatus from making music after the birth of his son in 2015 and for a time he considered quitting music altogether, citing the demands of being a parent.
 His musical hiatus ended with the release of Shepherd in a Sheepskin Vest, on June 14, 2019.
 It received favourable reviews, with Pitchfork contributing editor Jayson Greene referring to it as a "highlight of his career".
 His more prolific pace has since returned with the release of Gold Record, in September 2020.

 During the COVID-19 pandemic, Callahan and Will Oldham collaborated on a series of cover songs along with several special guests that they released as a series of videos on YouTube.
 They compiled these songs into the album Blind Date Party that was released in December 2021.
-Callahan's latest solo album YTI⅃AƎЯ followed in October 2022.
+Callahan's seventh solo album YTI⅃AƎЯ followed in October 2022.
+The eighth Bill Callahan album, My Days of 58, was released in February/March 2026.

 Personal life

 Born in Maryland, Callahan's family spent eight years in Knaresborough in the North Riding of Yorkshire, with a four-year return to Maryland from 1969 to 1973.
 His parents worked as language analysts for the National Security Agency.
 He currently lives in Austin, Texas.

+From 2004 to 2007, Callahan dated fellow musician Joanna Newsom.
+He provided guest vocals on her song "Only Skin" from her second studio album Ys.

-In 2013, he became engaged to photographer and filmmaker Hanly Banks; they were married the next year.
+In 2013, he became engaged to photographer and filmmaker Margaret 'Hanly' Banks; they were married in June 2014.
 Their son, Bass, was born in March 2015.
 They also have a daughter born in either 2019 or 2020.